piotr-rarus/python-template/README.md

 - `src` - here goes your project's code
 - `src/cli` - project's entry points should be wrapped with CLI and exposed via Makefile, good idea to store them separately
 - `.codespell` - whitelist for project-related terms
-- `.coveragearc` - corage config config, usually you don't want to report coverage on CLI, tests and some expressions
+- `.coveragearc` - corage config, usually you don't want to report coverage on CLI, tests and some expressions
 - `.flake8` - `flake8` config
 - `isort.cfg` - `isort` config
 - `Makefile` - tasks definitions, much simpler to call `make` than writing whole commands in the terminal